brainupdaters/drlm/doc/drlm-release-notes.rst

   * Modnetwork server ip now modify client.cfg files (issue #77).

-  * In modnetwork if netmask is not specified, is taken database saved netmask.
+  * In modnetwork if netmask is not specified is taken database saved netmask.

+  * In addnetwork if network IP is not specified will be calculated (issue #84).

 DRLM Version 2.2.0 (August 2017) - Release Notes
 ------------------------------------------------